 The Colosseum in Rome

-After roaming around the Colosseum, and people watching, we decided to have some pizza for lunch.
+Where to eat in Rome: After roaming around the Colosseum, and people watching, we decided to have some pizza for lunch.
 I will now tell you the most fantastic pizza place close to the Colosseum.
-Pay no attention to the glib young men and women trying to entice you to eat at their restaurants on the main street.
+Pay no attention to the glib young men and women trying to entice you to eat at their restaurants near Colosseum Rome.
 Instead, go on the side street called Via San Giovanni.
 It’s easy to spot as there is a small ruin right on the corner of the street.
 It’s a small unassuming place from the outside called Pizza Forum.

 Protect your trip with travel insurance.
 Get your free quote.